Hesperocyparis montana

-Hesperocyparis montana, commonly known as the San Pedro Mártir cypress or San Pedro cypress, is a species of conifer.
+Hesperocyparis montana, commonly known as the San Pedro Mártir cypress or San Pedro cypress, is a species of conifer in the cypress family, Cupressaceae.
 It is a tree native to the Sierra de San Pedro Mártir of Baja California state in northwestern Mexico.

 Description

 Hesperocyparis montana is a tree that grows 5–20 meters in height.
 In exceptional cases the diameter of the trunk will reach one meter, but more typically will be 20–50 centimeters.
 The bark on the trunk has narrow ridges and comes off in strips and may be deep brown or red-brown in color.
 On younger specimens or on the branches the bark sheds large patches with smooth red-gray bark underneath.
 The bark of young twigs is gray.